lenoxys/install_ugreen_leds_controller/README.md

 ## Ugreen LED Controller Installer

-This repository contains a script to install the necessary software for controlling Ugreen LED controllers.
+This repository contains a bash script to install the necessary software for controlling Ugreen LED controllers.

 There are two ways to use this script: